lagartoxa/ros-robotics-by-example/README.md

-# Ros Robotics by Example
+# ROS Robotics by Example
 Implementation of the examples on the chapters of the book: ROS Robotics By Example

-The road so far
+The road so far:
  - URDF model
  - Rviz config file
  - Basic launcher file

 Next step: Add wheels.

 Current page: 48.